 What to Do After a Sports Injury — Before Visiting a Pain Clinic

-Learn the essential steps to take after a sports injury before heading to a pain management clinic.
-Protect your recovery and avoid costly mistakes.
+Here’s what to do immediately after a sports injury — before visiting a pain management clinic.

 1. Assess the Injury Immediately